efeacer/EPFL_ML_Project2/README.md

 ## Machine Learning Algorithms for Recommender Systems

-The second project of the EPFL Machine Learning course, which aims to construct a recommender system with good predictive performance using various Machine Learning Algorithms.
+The second project of the EPFL Machine Learning course, which aims to construct a Recommender System with good predictive performance using various Machine Learning Algorithms.
 The given report explains our machine learning procedure in detail together with the well documented python code in the scripts folder.